 Frequently Asked Questions

-Is it cheaper to live in Joshua Tree or Palm Springs?
+Is Joshua Tree as hot as Palm Springs?

 Can I Airbnb my house in Palm Springs or Joshua Tree?